 Deborah Temkin, PhD, is a recognized leader in the fields of school climate, school safety, and school health.
 Dr. Temkin aims to use quality research to inform policy and practice to improve conditions for learning so that all students can thrive.
 Versed in the latest evaluation and statistical methodology, Dr. Temkin has extensive experience conducting research as well as compiling and translating research for policymakers and the general public.
 She is frequently called upon to provide her expertise, including through testimony to the Senate Homeland Security and Government Affairs Committee and through media interviews with The Washington Post, Politico, CNN, Education Week, U.S. News and World Report, USA Today, the 74 Million, and other publications.

-Currently, Dr. Temkin serves as the vice president for youth development and education research at Child Trends.
+Currently, Dr. Temkin serves as the deputy chief operating officer and vice president for youth development and education research at Child Trends.
 In this role, Dr. Temkin oversees the work of over 40 researchers investigating the policies, programs, and practices that support the healthy development of youth across all contexts where they live and learn.
 Dr. Temkin also serves as the co-chair of Child Trends’ Institutional Review Board (IRB), which ensures protections for human subjects across all of Child Trends’ research projects.

 Since joining Child Trends in 2014, Dr. Temkin’s research agenda has focused on the intersections between education policy and healthy social and emotional development.
 As part of this work, Dr. Temkin co-leads the policy analysis and development arm of the Robert Wood Johnson Foundation’s Together for Healthy and Successful Schools Initiative, which aims to document and inform state policies across all components of the Whole School, Whole Community, Whole Child framework developed by the Centers for Disease Control and Prevention.
 The resulting analyses help inform the National Association of State Boards of Education’s State Policy Database on School Health.